shigdel/course_2022_oulu/docs/overview.md

 apply.
 The course has limited capacity of max 20 participants, and priority will given for local students from Oulu.

-**Expected background** Some earlier experience with R or another programming language is recommended.
-However, this can be compensated by familiarizing with the course material in advance, if necessary.
-The teaching format allows adaptations according to the student's learning speed.

 **Application**

   * Send a brief motivation letter to Jenni Hekkala <first.last@oulu.fi>
   * Applications sent before May 20 will be given priority

 **Course fee**